lenskit/lkpy/docs/guide/documenting.rst

 =======================

 .. todo::

     This chapter needs to be rewritten for :ref:`2025.1`.

-When publishing results — either formally, through a venue such as ACM Recsys, or informally in your organization, it's important to clearly and completely specify how the evaluation and algorithms were run.
+When publishing results — either formally, through a venue such as ACM RecSys, or informally in your organization, it's important to clearly and completely specify how the evaluation and algorithms were run.